manojuppala/manojuppala/README.md

 ## I'm a Data science and AI Enthusiast!

+- 💻 I am a 3rd year computer science undergrad at Lovely Professional University.
-- 🔭 I’m currently pursuing a course on coursera [Data analysis with python][coursera]!
+- 🔭 Currently pursuing a course on coursera [Data analysis with python][coursera]!
 - 🌱 I’m currently learning to learn.
-- 👯
-- 🥅 2020 Goals:
+- 🥅 API's are fun.
-- ⚡ Fun fact:
+- ⚡ Fun fact: Learning something new everyday keps my dopamine levels high.

 ### Connect with me: